 Your guide to Wisconsin’s best mountain biking

-One of the best ways to discover Wisconsin’s summer beauty is from a bike seat—and things only get better when you leave the road.
-Wisconsin has some of the best mountain biking in the Midwest, including trails that will take you through wild forests, past Northwoods lakes and through a native prairie.
-These trails are located in some of Wisconsin’s best getaway destinations.
-Load up your bike and grab your helmet—here are four of our favorite rides.
+Wisconsin has some of the best mountain biking in the Midwest, including trails that will take you through wild forests or past Northwoods lakes.
+Load up your bike and grab your helmet—here are a few of our favorite rides.

 Middleton Bike Park